Robert H. Robinson: Career

-Personal life and death
+Personal life

 Robinson was married on September 23, 1847.
-Robinson's sons established the African American newspaper The Washington National Leader, also called The Leader.
-R.B. was the business manager and Magnus was the managing editor.
-Frederick Douglass, Jr. was the associate editor.
+In 1888, Robinson's two sons established the African American political newspaper, The Washington National Leader, also called The Weekly Leader.
+R.B. (or Robert B.) was the business manager, and Magnus was the managing editor.
+Frederick Douglass Jr. was the associate editor.

 He became the fourth Grand Master of the Freemasons for the District of Columbia in 1854.
 He became a Grand Master in West Virginia in the 1880s.
 In 1883, he was declared the "oldest living Past Grand Master of Masons of the District of Columbia, Universal Lodge".

+Death and legacy

 He died on November 22, 1909.
-In 1911, a ten-foot high monument was erected for him at the Bethel Cemetery on South Payne Street in Alexandria, Virginia by his two sons, Rev. R.B.
-Robinson and Magnus L. Robinson, an editor.
-His wife and sons were buried near him at the cemetery.
+In 1911, a ten-foot high monument was erected for him at the Bethel Cemetery on South Payne Street in Alexandria, Virginia, by his two sons, Rev. R.B.
+Robinson and Magnus L. Robinson.
+His wife and sons were buried near him at the same cemetery.

-Legacy

 The Robert H. Robinson Library of the Alexandria Black History Museum is named in his honor.
 He is named on the Truths that Rise from the Roots monument in Alexandria, Virginia.